 One of the reasons I love watercolour painting is the speed at which I can achieve a painting.
 If and when I'm clever, I can have a painting today!
 It took me a long time to get to this point - I've been painting watercolour close to 30 years - it's not an overnight process!!

 A huge obstacle for watercolour newbies is allowing the watercolour to have it's way.
 There's a saying "before I paint, I'm in control, once I put that brush down the watercolour takes over".
-The secret is, until you let go and stop trying to control the uncontrollable, watercolor, as it should be painted, will be difficult for you.
+The secret is, until you get a really good feel for water balance in your brushes, paint and paper, you need to let go and stop trying to control the uncontrollable.
+Watercolour, as it should be painted, will be difficult for you.